 It’s not possible to talk about Liverpool without mentioning music.
-Famously the birthplace of The Beatles, it holds the Guinness World Record as the World Capital City of Pop.
-Between them, the city’s musicians have had 56 number 1 singles — more than any other city in the world.
-For something a little more classical, the city is also home to the world’s oldest surviving symphony orchestra: the Royal Liverpool Philharmonic Orchestra.
+Famously the birthplace of The Beatles, the city is also home to the world’s oldest surviving symphony orchestra: the Royal Liverpool Philharmonic Orchestra.

-With such strong musical heritage, it’s no surprise that the nightlife in Liverpool is lauded.
-With loads of smaller clubbing districts around the city centre, there’s endless choice for entertainment.
-Nation is home to Medication, the UK’s largest and longest-running student night.
-The city hosts the biggest free African and Brazilian music festivals in the UK each year.
-It’s also home to Europe’s biggest free music event: The Mathew Street Festival, taking place every August.
+With such strong musical heritage, it’s no surprise that the nightlife is lauded.
+With loads of smaller clubbing districts around the city centre, there’s endless choice.
+The city hosts the biggest free African and Brazilian music festivals in the UK each year, and Europe’s biggest free music event, the Mathew Street Festival, every August.

 Editorial credit: DJ Cockburn / Shutterstock.com

-Liverpool’s architecture is some of the most diverse in the country, with parts of the city listed as UNESCO World Heritage Sites.
-The city is also described by English Heritage as England’s finest Victorian city.
-The waterside landscape is developing quickly, while The Albert Dock is home to the largest collection of Grade I listed buildings and tourist attractions in the UK outside of London.
-If you fancy some greenery, the city has 10 listed parks and cemeteries.
+Parts of the city are listed as UNESCO World Heritage Sites.
+Liverpool is also described by English Heritage as England’s finest Victorian city, while the Albert Dock is home to the UK’s largest collection of Grade I listed buildings outside London.

-Right in the centre of town with its own outdoor terrace, Great Newton House is a great base for students studying at the University of Liverpool.
+Right in the centre of town, our student accommodation Great Newton Hous is a great base for the University of Liverpool, and Liverpool John Moores University, both an 8-minute walk away.

 If you're not sure where you're heading yet, take a look around our properties in all corners of the UK.